abrantesarthur/chickadee/psets/futureimprovements.md

 - pset 4: add support to the `sys_unlink` (test with `make cleanfs run-testwritefs4`), `sys_rename`, `sys_mkdir`, and `sys_rmdir`

-# Threads and processes
+## Threads and processes

-- add support for more than 16 processes
+- add support for more than 16 processes and threads
+- `make run-allocexit` dislays dots (i.e., memory) that can't be allocated.
+Fix that

+## proc::syscall_execv

+- It assumes that it is called by a single-threaded process.
+Remove that assumption